brunomendesdecarvalho/brunomendesdecarvalho/README.md

 My name is Bruno, I'm a brazilian back-end developer.
 My alma mater is Instituto Federal do Piaui, from Teresina, capital of Piaui state.
 My dream is to learn and spread knowledge through the world!

 - 😄 Pronouns: he/him;
-- 💻 Currently working: Django Rest Framework, Pandas, SciPy, Seaborn;
+- 💻 Currently working: Django, Pandas, SciPy, Seaborn;
 - 🌱 Currently learning: Flutter, VueJS and Japanese;
 - 💬 Languages: portuguese (mother language), english, spanish, japanese and italian (read-only).